frmuller41182/p3-data-model-2024/README.md

 $ bunx prisma db seed
 ```

-This step executes the seeding script defined in your prisma/seed.ts, which should populate your database with the initial required data.
+This step executes the seeding script defined in the prisma/seed.ts, which should populate your database with the initial required data.
+We even used some APIs to make the seeding data as realistic as possible!

 ### 6. Open Prisma Studio

 In order to explore the data generated in the previous step, and to observe the changes produced by the scripts, it is strongly recommended to open Prisma Studio.
 You may do so by executing the following command:

 ```
-$bunx prisma studio
+$ bunx prisma studio
 ```

 You can then open Prisma Studio in you web browser with the output URL.